ohsevin/VivumLab/docs/dev/Adding-Services.md

 ## Running the script

 From the root project directory run:
-`./add_package.sh` and answer the 3 questions.
+`vlab add_package` and answer the 3 questions.
-Once the script has run, you must edit the `roles/PACKAGENAME/templates/docker-compose.PACKAGENAME.yml.j2 file`
+Once the script has run, you must edit the `roles/PACKAGENAME/templates/docker-compose.PACKAGENAME.yml.j2` file.
+  - eg. *roles/jellyfin/templates/docker-compose.jellyfin.yml.j2*

 _Please review all other files, before pushing your changes to gitlab._

-# How to Manually Add Services to VivumLab
+# How to Manually Add Services to Vivumlab

 ## Create Role Folder